Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 5. Reducing Bass Drum Volume

 However, no matter how much you stuff it, kick drums will always be too loud for apartment use.
-So the best option here is to either go with an electronic drum set or a silent practice kit.
+So the best option here is to either go with an electronic or a silent drum set.

 The most effective way is to use practice pads or entire practice pad kits.
 However, these sometimes also need to be dampened, in case you want to be super-silent.
 The same methods that we mentioned in the electronic drum section apply here.